Proof of Knowledge

 This Julia code example demonstrates the implementation of a non-interactive zero-knowledge proof of knowledge (NIZKPoK) for the discrete logarithm problem.
 The code showcases how to prove knowledge of an exponent $x$ for a given $y = g^x$ without revealing the secret $x$ itself, using group-agnostic methods.

 The implementation provides both simple proof by disclosure and a more secure non-interactive zero-knowledge proof, along with their corresponding verification functions.
-By leveraging Julia's multiple dispatch and parametric types, the code is designed to work with any abstract group Group
+By leveraging Julia's multiple dispatch and parametric types, the code is designed to work with any abstract group Group, making it flexible and applicable to various cryptographic settings.
+For demonstration we use P-192 elliptic curve group, but the core functions are written to be compatible with any group provided by CryptoGroups.

 using Test